Pointwise Maximal Leakage: Definition, interpretations and properties

-\begin{remark} The second property in the above lemma describes the privacy leakage of deterministic mechanisms.
+\begin{remark} A few points are worth emphasizing about the above properties: \begin{enumerate} \item The second property in the lemma describes the information leakage of deterministic mechanisms.
 Surprisingly, not all deterministic outcomes leak the same amount of information, and outcomes with lower probabilities have higher leakage.
 This is because pointwise maximal leakage is a relative privacy measure in which, roughly speaking, the information leaked to an adversary scales depending on how consistent the observed outcome is with the adversary's prior beliefs (captured by the joint distribution $P_{XY}$).
-As such, deterministic outcomes with smaller probabilities leak more information since an adversary would be \say{more surprised} by observing them. \end{remark}
+As such, deterministic outcomes with smaller probabilities leak more information since an adversary would be \say{more surprised} by observing them.